MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-handoff.md

    > ![Add Escalate node](media/add-escalate.png)

-5. Select **Save** to save the topic, and then test your virtual agent in the Test Bot to see how the handoff works for customers.
+5. Select **Save** to save the topic, and then test your virtual agent in the Test Virtual Agent to see how the handoff works for customers.